arrowhead-f/x509-profile/proposal.md

 The extension _must_ be used by all Arrowhead-compliant certificates.
 The `pathLenConstraint` _must_ be set by all CA certificates.
+It _must not_ be set by end entity certificates.

 ### 2.2 Certificate Hierarchy